tasmota/docs/docs/Self-signed-Mosquitto.md

 ## Building BearSSL on Windows machines

 This can be a challenging task, and a method to accomplish this through Cygwin is described here.
-Cygwin also provides an alternative if problems are encountered in trying to run EasyRSA in a native Windows environment.

 Here are the issues that need to be fixed before BearSSL will build under Cygwin.
 Many of them are related to the differences between Windows and Linux when it comes to programming socket I/O.
 - Commands for compiling and linking are `gcc`, not `cc`